Getting Started with PDFEncrypt and PDFDecrypt

 Password-Based Encryption

 In password-based encryption, the publishers and intended users of the document must know some secret key (a password), which is used both to protect the document and access the protected data.
-Once the document has been protected (encrypted), the password is required to get access to the document's contents.
+Once the document has been protected (encrypted), the password is required to gain access to the document's contents.
 Although this method is straightforward and widely used for protecting PDF documents, the password must be passed from the publisher to the intended users, which presents a significant disadvantage.

 The following code shows how to encrypt a PDF document with a user password: